 The Small Claims Court (SCSM) as an option to pursue a civil claim can be highly advantageous and practical for a number of reasons.
-The SCSM process has a potential of being an expeditious way to settle your matter or obtain judgment in a cost-effective, time-efficient manner with Monkhouse Law.
+The SCSM process has the potential of being an expeditious way to settle your matter or obtain a judgment in a cost-effective, time-efficient manner with Monkhouse Law.

 We have set out what we believe at Monkhouse Law are the top 5 benefits of having your matter pursued through the Small Claims Court process.

 - Representation by an experienced Paralegal is available

 Paralegals have the ability to represent clients in SCSM matters, which means that seeking representation at a lower cost is achievable.
 Further, throughout a Paralegal’s education, they receive more in-depth training on litigating small claims matters given the breadth of their practise area is smaller than that of a lawyer.
 Thus it is possible that an experienced Paralegal could have the upper hand over a lawyer or other representative.

 - Simplified Rules and Ease of Moving Matters Forward

 It is possible that the small claims matter can move faster than it would in Superior Court.
 The nature of the SCSM practice is to have claims for smaller amounts to be dealt with in an efficient, streamlined process.
 This includes attending settlement conferences, which eliminates the need to attend other out of court examinations.

 The SCSM process is set up in a way to have matters handled as efficiently as possible and thus it is more difficult (although not impossible) for either party to delay the process, particularly because there are fewer steps in between issuing the claim and getting a trial date.